claujoppert/claujoppert/README.md

 - **Python**: Whether it's for data cleaning, analysis, or visualization, Python is my Swiss Army knife.
 Libraries like Pandas, NumPy, and Matplotlib are my go-to companions for building robust data workflows.

-- **Tableau**: I create interactive dashboards that bring data to life.
-With Tableau, I design intuitive visualizations that make it easy for stakeholders to understand and act on data [Tableau Portfolio](https://public.tableau.com/app/profile/claudia.joppert/vizzes).
+- **[Tableau](https://public.tableau.com/app/profile/claudia.joppert/vizzes)**: I create interactive dashboards that bring data to life.
+With Tableau, I design intuitive visualizations that make it easy for stakeholders to understand and act on data.

 ## 🔍 Project Highlights